How Ron DeSantis used Florida schools to become a culture warrior

 One video depicts slavery abolitionist Frederick Douglass saying that while slavery was wrong and evil, it was a compromise the Founding Fathers had to make to “achieve something great.”

-The Republican primary will reveal much about the direction of the conservative agenda on education, Valent said.
+The Republican primary will reveal much about the direction of the conservative agenda on education, Valant said.

 “A lot of that is going to be about whether or not DeSantis’ quote-unquote anti-woke agenda, resonates in other states," he said.
 "I think we’re going to see either a lot of copycat or we’ll see people pulling back away from that.”

-Note: This story has been corrected to fix the spelling of the last name of John Valant, the director of the Brown Center on Education Policy at the Brookings Institution.